 Smart thermostats

-A smart thermostat enables remote monitoring and control of your temperature and central heating using a smartphone or tablet.
+A smart thermostat allows remote monitoring and control of your temperature and central heating using a smartphone or tablet.

-Easy to use, they typically have a user-friendly interface and are not the same as smart meters.
+Easy to use, they typically have a user-friendly interface and are not identical to smart meters.
 Their structure is of three parts:

 What’s the difference between a smart meter and a smart thermostat?
 Smart meters digitally send meter readings directly to your energy supplier.
 This ensures bills are more accurate.
 A smart meter cannot control the central heating.